grzegorz-kraszewski/loopmill/README.md

 # LoopMill
 MIDI sequencer for (classic) Amiga

+## NOTE
+This project has been archived, as I doubt I will have time to work on it.

 ## System requirements
 * Processor.
 Plain 68000 @ 7 MHz should be enough for basic use.
 See no point in 020/030/040/060 compilation.
 * Memory.
 Probably 1 MB will be enough, maybe limiting project size a bit.